LF-RoGu/Java-Hometasks/HomeTask/HomeTask1/README.md

 ## Problem 1
 ### Variables, Operators, Expressions, Statements, and Blocks
-Calculate the Volume of a sphere.
-This was one by creating a class, specific to just return the values that where requested in the problem.
+Implement a method or methods to calculate the volume of a sphere given the information in this problem.

+> ### Solution Implementation
+> A Class called *Volume.java* was created to store the implemented methods.
+> This methods are called:
-* get_varVolumeEarth()
+> * get_varVolumeEarth()
-* get_varVolumeSun()
+> * get_varVolumeSun()

-Given the diameter of Earth and Sun are the following:
+>
+> For this problem there are 2 volumes to calculate, in which the radius of the spheres are provided:
-* Sun -> 865,000 miles
+> * Sun -> 865,000 miles
-* Earth -> 7,600 miles
+> * Earth -> 7,600 miles

-This methods return a double value.
+> This methods return a double value.
 The units that was done for this where mts.
 Intead of miles, this to make easier to corroborate with external calculators and make sure that the return value was the correct one.
+>
+> The output value of the Volume is in miles as requested in **Problem 1**; However this is printed in another statement, as it could be valuable to have both values, converted to mts and another that it is in miles.
+>
+> Another thing to calculate is the ratio of the **Volume** between this 2 spheres.
+> For this implementation a relation (division) bewteen the 2 values was made, and then substract one from the other.
+This comparison is done between the Sun volume ratio and the Earth volume ratio.
+This considering that the Sun ratio will always be bigger that the earth.

 > [!IMPORTANT]
 > Run Intructions